 The amount of the deferred fee may not exceed the maximum amount detailed in the partnership agreement once executed.
-The AHP subsidy may be applied toward the reduction of the deferred fee, subject to the disbursement policies, in an amount not to exceed 50% of the maximum deferral amount specified; and at least 25% of the total developer fee shall remain deferred.
+If the partnership agreement is not available at the time of application submission, the deferred fee indicated in the LIHTC application will be evaluated.
+The AHP subsidy may be applied toward the reduction of the deferred fee in an amount not to exceed 75% of the maximum deferral amount specified.
 If new or additional sources are added to the project after financing has closed without a corresponding increase in costs, the new source(s) may be applied on a pro-rata basis to reduce the deferred fee (or other subordinate funding source such as owner equity) resulting in a reduction of the AHP award.